nullpixel/steamb0at/README.md

 `pip install -r requirments.txt`

-add credentials to secrets.py (rename secrets.example.py to secrets.py). this shit will be deprecated fairly soon anyway.
+add credentials to config.py (rename or copy config.example.py to config.py ).

 ## About